Skip to content

 A payment channel is like a locked box of money shared between two friends.
 Each time one friend wants to pay the other, instead of handing money directly, they exchange a key that permits a certain amount of money to be taken from the box in the future.
 The locked box only needs to be opened at the end when they're done transacting.

-A payment claim is a JSON that is sent to Dhali.
+A payment claim is a base64 encoded string that is sent to Dhali.
 In the payment channel analogy above, it is a key to the box.
 It may represent fractions of a cent in value.
 Dhali checks its cryptographic validity, ensuring it can be used to pull money from the payment channel in the future.
 The maximum amount of money that can be taken is determined by the payment claim creator.
 Every 24 hours we submit the payment claim to the ledger, pulling from the payment channel what is owed to the API owner.

-Payment-Claim: $PAYMENT_CLAIM_JSON
+Payment-Claim: $B64_PAYMENT_CLAIM

 To understand more about payment claims, see our section on adding the Dhali payment terminal: